haoliangyu/ecs-auto-deploy/README.md

 ## how-to

 This repository utilizes the [script deployment](https://docs.travis-ci.com/user/deployment/script/) of Travis CI and the [ecs-deploy](https://github.com/silinternational/ecs-deploy) library.

-The purpose of the CI pipeline is that at each PR merged into the master branch, it will
+It establishes a continuous deployment pipeline to the [AWS ECS](https://aws.amazon.com/ecs/), which is triggered by every update on the `master` branch (like a PR).

+### Deployment Script

+A deployment script ([deploy.sh](./deploy.sh)) is used to build, push, and deploy the container image:

 * build the new docker image

 * push to an image repository with the `latest` tag

 * update the AWS ECS service with the new image.

-The following bash script is to finish these tasks.
-It uses three environment variables to determine which and where the service should be updated:

-* `IMAGE_REPO_URL`

-  the destination image repository url

-* `CLUSTER_NAME`

-  AWS ECS cluster name

-* `SERVICE_NAME`

-  AWS ECS cluster service name

-Additionally, it reads the AWS credential either from the environment variables (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`) or the aws config file.
-For the full example of the needed environment variables, see [.env.example](./.env.example).

-Note that the [ecs-deploy](https://github.com/silinternational/ecs-deploy) library assumes that the target cluster and service are running and it is going to updat the task definition then deploy.
-If the service doesn't exist, the library will throw an error.

 ``` bash
 # install aws-sdk